 Wish you could get a good night’s sleep, most nights?
-Research shows that insomnia treatment can improve your sleep – without resorting to taking sleeping pills.
+Research shows that insomnia treatment by a psychologist can improve your sleep – without resorting to taking sleeping pills.
 The trouble is that sleeping pills can be addictive and they are not a long-term solution.
 Insomnia treatment can help address the underlying causes of your sleep issues, for long-term relief.

 Insomnia treatment with a psychologist is called for when disturbance to your sleep patterns leaves you feeling tired, low in energy, irritable and unable to function happily and well.
 You are not alone; about 10% of Australians have chronic insomnia.
 The percentage of people suffering from insomnia is increasing every year.
 Whatever the reason for your sleeplessness, you can learn to sleep better.

 Our treatment programs are for people who are suffering from high anxiety, worrying, depression – or just plain can’t sleep.
 Programs are individualised and improvements monitored throughout.